-A financial asset is measured at amortized cost if it is held by a business whose objective is to hold assets to collect contractual cash flows and its contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding, and is not designated as FVTPL.
-Financial assets classified as amortized cost are measured subsequent to initial recognition at amortized cost using the effective interest method.
-Trade and other receivables and reclamation deposits are classified as and measured at amortized cost.
+A financial asset is measured at amortized cost if it is held by a business whose objective is to hold assets to collect contractual cash flows and its contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding and is not designated as FVTPL.
+Financial assets classified as amortized cost are initial measured at fair value and subsequently at amortized cost using the effective interest method.
+Trade and other receivables and reclamation deposits are classified as anortized cost.